Anakeyn/Bert_Squad_SEO/README.md

 regarding several documents and not a score inside a unique document (softmax score). see original BERT-SQuAD : https://github.com/kamalkraj/BERT-SQuAD

+#What is BERT?

+Bidirectional Encoder Representations from Transformers (BERT) is a technique for NLP (Natural Language Processing) pre-training developed by Google

 # What is SQuAD?

 Stanford Question Answering Dataset (SQuAD) is a reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage, or the question might be unanswerable.